 Supercritical semi-linear equations

-Together with Michael Struwe, I have been looking at the Lane-Emden equation which comes from the modelling of polytropic starts and their gradient flow in the supercritical regime.
-One of our basic tools in the analysis is a new monotonicity formula that enhences the known formulas by Giga and Kohn.
+Together with Michael Struwe, I have been looking at the Lane-Emden equation which comes from the modeling of polytropic starts and their gradient flow in the supercritical regime.
+One of our basic tools in the analysis is a new monotonicity formula that enhances the known formulas by Giga and Kohn.

 - Blatt, S. (2009).
 A singular example for the Willmore flow.
 Analysis, 29(4), 407–430. https://doi.org/10.1524/anly.2009.1017